Ways to Partner

 Making it Work:

-- Projects (whether one-shot efforts or components of ongoing campaigns) require significant lead time and preparation, so approach the CEL or faculty member EARLY -- at least three months before the start of the project
+- Projects require some lead time and preparation, so approach the CEL or faculty member EARLY -- at least three months before the start of the project

-Sometimes students in a course take material they are learning in class and share it with audiences in the broader community, often to inspire community action or influence policy on a particular issue.
+Sometimes students in a course develop material they are learning in class and share it with audiences in the broader community, often to inspire community action or influence policy on a particular issue.
 Students may prepare workshops, host events, produce videos and white papers, do community organizing, or run media campaigns to get the message out there.
 Again, this sort of class may involve a significant research component.
-For example, students in a nursing class may run a health fair for the local community; students in an environmental studies class may partner with local schools to run a poster contest about water conservation tips; students in a history class may hold a symposium on contemporary forms of slavery.
+For example, students in a nursing class may run a health fair for the local community; students in a history class may hold a symposium on contemporary forms of slavery; or students in a Political Science class might develop a GOTV campaign.

 Making it Work:

-- Presentations or events require lots of lead time and coordination, so approach the CEL or faculty member at least three-six months ahead of the start of the semester when you hope to develop the program/event
+- Education and advocacy projects require some lead time so approach the CEL or faculty member at three-six months ahead of the start of the semester.

 Need some direction as you brainstorm ways for YOUR organization to partner with the service-learning program?
 Download our "Advancing Your Organization's Priorities through Service-Learning" Worksheet!